coco98/intro-graphql-hasura/README.md

 To begin, use `docker-compose up -d`

-View your new Hasura GraphQL Engine instance at [http://localhost:8080](http://localhost:8080) (admin secret from docker-compose.yaml: `adminsecret`)
+View your new Hasura GraphQL Engine Console at [http://localhost:8080](http://localhost:8080) (admin secret from docker-compose.yaml: `adminsecret`)

 _Note_ To end a session, use `docker-compose down`